jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-The model instantiated on the other side is determined by the `model_name`, `model_module`, and `model_version` keys in the state.
+The model instantiated on the other side is determined by the `model_name`, `model_module`, and `model_version` keys `data`.
 These are shorthand for a model attribute specification.
 The version is a semver range, and the companion model will have a version in the semver range.
 Any unspecified keys will be take on the default values given in the relevant model specification.

 See the [Model State](modelstate.md) documentation for the serialized state for core Jupyter widgets.